kaihendry/dabase.com/content/blog/post-pandemic-malaysia.md

 It's harder to book a Grab taxi.
 It's almost impossible to go out for a late night drink.

-For example my Malaysian stomping grounds is the Uptown are of Demansara Utama, and it's dead from 9PM now.
+For example my Malaysian stomping grounds is the Uptown area of Demansara Utama, and it's dead from 9PM now.

 # Everyone in Malaysia wears masks